yoyothebest/cfgmenuraw/README.md

 [ V ] - goes back / closes menu (Also melees)

 [ SPACE ] - selects a menu/option (Also jumps/changes stance)

+Current bugs:
+1. Does not properly work on these resolutions

+- 640x480
+- 800x600

+A fix would be to change the game resolution or reduce the amount of symbols in menu.

+2. In some games after executing the menu line ''Unknown cmd updategameprofile'' will break the menu structure.
+No fix for now.
+(Maybe wait after drawing the menu and then open menu?)